 Visit the square on a warm and sunny summer day and join locals sunbathing and relaxing on the grass.

 In winter, the square is fitted with an ice rink for skating and the trees are decked out in fairy lights imbuing it with a magical festive ambiance.

 Zagreb walking tour

-If you’re limited with time and want to learn about history, see the sights and lots more, there are many tours too choose from.
+If you want to learn about history, see the sights and lots more, there are many tours to choose from.
 You’ll need approximately 2-3 hours, which is great if you have a layover in Zagreb.

 Other Zagreb attractions include: Zagreb 360° observation deck, Tkalciceva Street, Lotrscak tower, Stone gate (Kamenita vrata), the Museum of Broken Relationships, Stross promenade, the Mestrovic Atelier, and Cvjetni Trg (Flower’s Square).

 I hope this information was helpful to you.
 Let me know what do you recommend me to do in Zagreb the next time.